Do you dream of at least a thousand free ways to drive traffic to your website?

 Quite frankly, it’s understandable if you haven’t had the time for guest blogging yet.

-There is always so much to do on your own site, who has the hours to write for somebody else?
+There is always so much to do on your site – who has the hours to write for somebody else?

-While that's completely true, maybe you should try harder and make some room in your day.
+While that’s normal, maybe you should try harder and make some room in your day.

-If you manage to secure a guest blogging spot on a site that has decent traffic, that will pay out in the long run for your site as well.
+If you manage to secure a guest blogging spot on a site that has decent traffic, that will benefit your website in the long run.

 The other way around works too – be open to people who express a desire to write for your blog.